 For those with ADHD, knowing there are ways around your difficulties that don’t involve constant struggle is truly liberating.

 We have found a few strength assessments and self-advocacy programs that can help your teen through this process.

 FREE – Interest Profiler – Discover what your interests are and how they relate to the world of work.
 The Interest Profiler helps you decide what kinds of occupations and jobs you might want to explore based on your interests.

-Going to College.org– Designed for high school students, their My Place section offers a good selection of activities and on-line resources for identifying learning styles and personal strengths as well as exploring interests.
-They present basic information about why knowing your personal style is important and recommend self-evaluation as well as talking with friends, parents, and teachers about what they perceive as your strong points.
+Self-advocacy for ADHD: Know Yourself On-line resources for identifying learning styles and personal strengths as well as exploring interests.
+Know why your personal style is important.
+Pursue self-evaluation as well as talking with friends, parents, and teachers about what they perceive as your strong points.

 BUILDING A BRIDGE From School To Adult Life – A Handbook for Students and Family Members to Help with Preparation for Life After High School (92 page Workbook – Includes strengths and interests survey as well as self-advocacy tips)

 One of the top reasons adults with ADHD are reprimanded at work or lose their jobs is for what is perceived as bad behavior.
 Adults with ADHD are very familiar with their issues with productivity, but ADHDers often struggle to control their emotions.
 You may ruminate more than most people, become defensive and overreact in the face of real or imagined criticism, become easily frustrated and blurt out your feelings (once again asking yourself, “Oops!
 Did I say that out loud?”)